cmontemuino/tech-knowledge-base/blog-posts/install-triton-compiler-oracle-linux/README.md

 - **Position Independent Code (PIC)**: Enable shared library compilation (`-DBUILD_SHARED_LIBS=ON`, `-DCMAKE_POSITION_INDEPENDENT_CODE=ON`)
 - **Runtime path resolution**: `-DCMAKE_BUILD_WITH_INSTALL_RPATH=ON` eliminates dependency conflicts

-These modifications prevent **static-to-shared linking problems** where LLVM attempts to create shared libraries by linking static compiled without PIC
+These modifications prevent **static-to-shared linking problems** where LLVM attempts to create shared libraries by linking static compiled without PIC.

+The build process results in **LLVM binaries specifically compiled against your system's C++ runtime**.
+The resulting tools are installed in `~/.triton/llvm/llvm-ubuntu-x64/`.
+This **naming convention is cosmetic** and does not affect Oracle Linux compatibility.

 ## References